-A flat-rate amount of maximum 7% of the total eligible direct costs of the action excluding direct costs of subcontracting, is eligible as indirect costs, representing the beneficiary's general administrative costs which can be regarded as chargeable to the action/project
+A flat-rate amount of maximum 7% of the total eligible direct costs of the action, is eligible as indirect costs, representing the beneficiary's general administrative costs which can be regarded as chargeable to the action/project.

 Indirect costs may not include costs entered under another budget heading.